euwbah/musescore-xen-tuner/DEVELOPMENT.md

 The plugin will need to be able to parse ASCII accidentals written in newly-created fingerings (which have default Z-index 3900), separate them into their individual symbols, convert ASCII to Symbols, and reattach new accidental symbols/fingerings with the new `setAccidental` function which also accepts fingering accidentals.

+The parsing of fingerings is done in the `renderFingeringAccidental()` function.

+Once fingerings have been parsed, the original fingering will be removed and the new tokenized fingerings/symbols will have their Z index set as a running number from 1000 onwards up to 2000, where sorting by increasing Z-index will give the right-to-left order of symbols.

 Also, there should be two possible behaviours that the user can select using some boolean flag:

 The default behaviour would be to delete old accidental symbols & fingerings, and replace them with the ASCII-entered text.

 The second behaviour would be where prior accidentals are preserved and the newly entered accidentals add to the existing accidentals.

-### New tokenizing/parsing method
+### New tokenizing & parsing method

 Now that there are all sorts of symbols in various forms, figuring out how to parse accidentals attached to a note has got a lot harder.

 First, the old approach of consolidating all the symbols into one AccidentalSymbols object and looking that up the NotesTable to retrieve the XenNote will simply no longer work.

-Given a tokenized AccidentalSymbols object which may contain primary and secondary accidentals, we need to work one accidental chain at a time, searching and replacing the most symbols we can per chain.
-Once a match is found in a chain, we subtract the matched symbols from the AccidentalSymbols object, then proceed to the next chain.
+First, when we tokenize a note, we can assume that all fingering and symbol accidentals have been rendered down into individual fingering/symbol elements with Z-index ranging 1000-2000.
+The tokenizer will search all fingering and symbol elements with Z-index 1000-2000, and yield the `AccidentalsSymbols` object containing all these symbols + fingerings.

+This also applies to the new `getAccidental` function, which will now return all supported symbols in the spreadsheet & fingerings with Z-index between 1000 and 2000, even if the symbol/fingering is not part of the tuning config.
+(This means that a non-recognized symbol will function like a natural sign.
+By default, fingerings have Z-index 3900, so they shouldn't affect reading accidentals)

+After tokenizing, we need to parse.

+- Filter out all symbols that are not in `TuningConfig.usedSymbols` or `TuningConfig.usedSecondarySymbols`.
+We shall refer to this as the filtered `AccidentalSymbols` object.
+- This filtered `AccidentalSymbols` object acts as a tally of which symbols have yet to be matched.
+- If invalid/unrecognized symbols are present, the plugin will silently ignore them, as the matching is done on a best-effort basis.
+- First we need to populate the `primaryAccidentalSymbols`.
+The nominal of this note and the primary symbols come together to form the `XenHash` that can be looked up in the tuning config.
+- Iterate one accidental chain at a time, in the order the chains were declared.
+For each chain:
+  - Iterate the `degreesSymbols` of the chain.
+  - Find the degree that matches the most number of symbols in the filtered `AccidentalSymbols` object.
+  - Call it a match, and update the `primaryAccidentalSymbols` to include the matched symbols.
+  - Subtract the matched symbols from the `AccidentalSymbols`.
+- Next, we need to populate the `secondaryAccidentalSymbols`.
+These symbols do not affect the `XenNote` xen pitch class, but they do affect the pitch and can carry over to the next note as they return from the `getAccidental` function.
+- Iterate each secondary accidental in the order they were declared.
+For each secondary accidental:
+  - Match as many symbols as possible from the filtered `AccidentalSymbols` object.
+  - Keep track of how many times the symbols were matched.
+Note that a single secondary accidental can comprise multiple symbols of different forms (e.g. hybrid ascii + smufl).
+  - Append to the `secondaryAccidentalSymbols` object the `AccidentalHash` that was matched, and the number of times it was matched.
+  - The `AccidentalHash` can be looked up in `TuningConfig.secondaryTunings` to get the cent offset effected by the secondary accidental.
+  - Subtract the matched symbols from the `AccidentalSymbols`.

-Once all declared AccidentalChains are matched, then we parse the rest as secondary accidentals, and we perform the same search-and-replace in the order which the user has declared the secondary symbols.
+Once all declared `AccidentalChains` are matched, then we parse the rest as secondary accidentals, and we perform the same search-and-replace in the order which the user has declared the secondary symbols.

 Any remaining symbols after searching and tokenzing everything are simply ignored.